3500 new trees for Parramatta

-As part of the Parramatta Light Rail project, it is likely that a cluster of fig trees within the Cumberland Hospital Campus East (at the corner of Bridge Road and Warrinya Avenue), North Parramatta, and three mature fig trees on the western boundary of Robin Thomas Reserve will need to be removed.
-Opportunities to retain trees will be explored wherever possible during the detailed design phase.
+It is likely that a cluster of fig trees within Cumberland Hospital Campus East (at the corner of Bridge Road and Warrinya Avenue), North Parramatta, and three mature fig trees on the western boundary of Robin Thomas Reserve will need to be removed.
+Opportunities to mitigate this loss are being explored.

 How is a tree’s ‘value’ determined?

-‘Retention value’ is determined by an independent arborist using a combination of environmental, cultural, physical and social values.
-A value of ‘high’, ‘medium’ or ‘low’ is assigned to each tree, or group of trees, according to the Institute of Consulting Arboriculturalists (IACA) Significance of a Tree Assessment Rating System (STARS).
+The trees that will need to be removed vary in size and species.
+The majority are not large or rated ‘high retention value’.
+A ‘retention value’ of ‘high’, ‘medium’ or ‘low’, determined by an independent arborist using a combination of environmental, cultural, physical and social values, is assigned to each tree, or group of trees, according to the Institute of Australian Consulting Arboriculturists (IACA) Significance of a Tree Assessment Rating System (STARS).

 Transport for NSW is working with the City of Parramatta Council to develop the Parramatta Light Rail Vegetation Offset Strategy, the aim of which is to improve biodiversity outcomes across the Parramatta local government area (LGA), offset amenity impacts and contribute to urban greening.
 The offset strategy includes a range of measures including the planting of new street trees, bush care, biodiversity plantings and landscaping.